 Biography

-Masters Thesis: Too Queer for the Deaf and too Deaf (or Disabled) for the Queers: Identity Based Stigma and resistance amongst Deaf-LGBTQ+ folk in the United States.
-TOO QUEER FOR THE DEAF
+MA Thesis: Too Queer for the Deaf and too Deaf (or Disabled) for the Queers: Identity-Based Stigma and Resistance amongst Deaf-LGBTQ+ folk in the United States (2024)

 MA Committee: Dr. Judith Howard (co-chair; Emerita), Dr. Heather D. Evans (co-chair), Dr. Julie Brines, Dr. Tristan Bridges